coderofsalvation/dpd-swagger-doc/README.md

       }
     }

-> NOTE: it is not need to specify get/post/put/delete sections, since they are automatically generated for
+> NOTE: it is not needed to specify get/post/put/delete sections, since they are automatically generated for
 >	UserCollections & Collections.
 However, as shown above you can overload them (just peek at the `/swagger`-output in your browser)